The abandoned railway line is now rife with Mist, and the dwelling place of many fell beasts.”

 You want to ensure that you have an optimal party setup with someone that can take damage, someone that can deal damage and someone that can heal your characters.
 Check out the Party Setup guide in the Tips and Tricks section.
 It may be a good idea to purchase the Leather Shield and have one character (most likely Vaan) equip it as you progress through this dungeon.
 Purchase any of the Magicks that you do not already have and the Gambits that you are missing.

 Take the Tube Fuse and place it in the Timeworn Device if you have not done so already and then head back down to the bottom level.
 Flip the switch using the Gate Switchboard on the left side of Burrogh to open the Wrought Iron Gate.
-Burrogh will give you a brief explanation of how the Charge gauge which has appeared works (the status bar and percentage on the top right corner of the screen).
+Burrogh will give you a brief explanation of how the Charge Gauge works (the status bar and percentage on the top right corner of the screen).

 It should be noted that Mimic enemies are extremely weak to Ice-based attacks.
 You can kill them much easier by setting up a Gambit to have one of your characters use Blizzard Magick, however this can cause problems if that character is using Magick too often and running out of MP.
-An alternative is to switch to your support characters (normally Balthier and Fran) by pressing left or right on the D-Pad and manually selecting the Blizzard Magick spell.
+An alternative is to switch to your support characters (normally Balthier and Fran) by pressing left or right on the D-Pad and manually selecting the Blizzard Magick spell so that it does not get used as often.

 Op Sector 29